blankcode/proxmox/PVE_Easy_Upgrade/README.md

       E: The repository 'https://enterprise.proxmox.com/debian/pve buster InRelease' is not signed.<br>
       N: Updating from such a repository can't be done securely, and is therefore disabled by default.<br>
       N: See apt-secure(8) manpage for repository creation and user configuration details.<br>

+---

+## Usage:

+      PVE_Easy_Upgrade.sh -h \# Print this message.
+      PVE_Easy_Upgrade.sh    \# Will __ASK__ to reboot at the end.
+      PVE_Easy_Upgrade.sh -r \# Will _FORCE_  a reboot at the end.

+## Actions:

+      Add the "PVE pve-no-subscription repository provided by proxmox.com" to the "/etc/apt/sources.list" file.
+      If successful:
+        apt update; apt dist-upgrade -y; # Get New Distribution Update apt update; apt upgrade -y;      # Get any updates after the distro.
+        Determine if a reboot is wanted at this time or not.